State Boat and Water Safety Grant Program

 Program Purpose: To assist counties, through their sheriffs' offices, in funding additional boating safety patrol hours on lakes and rivers in an effort to reduce accidents.
 The program is designed to add hours: 1) to the lakes and rivers with the most boat use, 2) during times when use is highest, or 3) during nighttime hours when accidents may occur.
 The grant period usually starts in mid-May and ends on Labor Day.

 Level of Assistance: Up to 100% of eligible costs.
 Grant amounts are based on federal allocations available to the state, overall county boat use, special considerations, including the duty to patrol large lakes, commercially navigable rivers and the type of boating encountered (active recreational use vs. passive boating activities).
-In some cases this is modified up or down based on the prior year's on-water activities, accident history, climatic conditions or a county request on their year-end narrative.
+In some cases, this is modified up or down based on the prior year's on-water activities, accident history, climatic conditions or a county request on the year-end narrative.

 2. Supplemental Boating Safety Equipment and Aids to Navigation Grants